The Story behind

 Artists Standing Strong Together

-In 2020, the world came to a halt in the face of a global pandemic.
-The economy shut down, people went into isolation out of fear, and performing artists – who mainly make a living face to face with an audience – stared down the barrel of a bleak season.
-Itinerant performers were caught completely off guard as schools, libraries, bars, and all other venues closed abruptly, stripping tens of thousands of dollars out of tight budgets in less than twenty-four hours.
+In 2020, with the world coming to a halt in the face of the COVID-19 pandemic, performing artists – who mainly make a living face to face with an audience – were caught completely off guard as their primary source of income shut down.
+Tens of thousands of dollars were stripped out of already tight artist budgets in less than twenty-four hours.

-For Donna Washington, ASST is the culmination of a twenty-year dream.
-A way of providing itinerant artists with a place to go for information about best business practices, a platform for any storyteller to be able towork on their art form, and a fund to help when things get tricky.
+Donna Washington sees ASST as the culmination of a twenty-year dream: a place for independent artists to go for information about best business practices, a platform for any storyteller to be able to work on their art form, and a fund to help when things get tricky.

 And, as Sheila Arnold says, “We want to keep building the Beloved Community.”